 It’s one of the biggest signs of emotional unavailability, even if they claim they’ve fully moved on from their past.

-Unfortunately, many people fall into the trap of acting as the other person’s therapist, believing that they’ll be the one to finally “heal” them, and feeling honored that the other person is confiding in them about such intimate things.
+Be careful not to fall into the trap of acting as their therapist, believing that you’ll be the one to finally “heal” them, and feeling honored that they’re confiding in you about such intimate things.

 The truth is that you can’t give them the closure they need – it comes from within.